pranathi1703/employees-burnout-prediction-and-analysis/README.md

 ```
 ## 👨🏻‍💻How to Use this Project?

-Once you'have successfully installed and run the project, you can use it to  predict the burnout rate of Emoloyees.
+Once you'have successfully installed and run the project, you can use it to  predict the burnout rate of Employees.
 Here's how to get started:
 1. Open your web browser and navigate to
 ```
 http://127.0.0.1:5000/